BarbyKelly/project-5/README.md

 - Prevent from updating when required fields are empty
 - Users can Sign Up and Sign In via social media links, Google account and similar
 - Improved 'Order History' layout under 'My Account'
-- Google Pay, PayPal
+- Options to pay via Google Pay, PayPal
-- Only downloadable products (which would change the target audience, and marketing)

 **Products & Filters**